Accelerating the deployment of battery storage for electric cooperatives

 Teams and Faculty

 e–Lab Accelerator projects tackle unique challenges that—when solved—can help drive the entire industry forward.
-Accelerator 2019 is bringing together projects focused on the following themes:
+Accelerator 2019 brought together projects focused on the following themes:

-Further information on teams that are attending Accelerator 2019 can be found below:
+Further information on teams that attended Accelerator 2019 can be found below:

 Creating new business models to meet grid needs with clean energy technologies

 Supporting the growth of electrification use cases in Minnesota

 Employing DERs to provide greater resilience in fire-prone regions